tropiano/tropianhs/_posts/2025-04-18-march-report.md

 ## [Soccrbets][soccrbets]

 Usual work, with weekly posting on Reddit and on the TG channel.
-Unfortunately the bets are not going very well, which is really the only thing taht matters to get new subscribers.
+Unfortunately the bets are not going very well, which is really the only thing that matters to get new subscribers.

-I have got now **33 subscribers on my YT channel** and the subscribers on the **TG channel grew to 60, 13 more than last month**.
-I will make a small celebration when I get to 50.
+I have got now **38 subscribers on my YT channel, 5 more than last week** and the subscribers on the **TG channel grew to 60, 13 more than last month**.
+I hope to get to 100 before the end of the football season.

 ## [Freelancing][personal]

-I have started to collaborate with a friend this month.
-Hopefully it will be a fruitful and long collaboration, it's going very well so far.
-I've also taken an interesting horse betting gig that I found on Upwork, that was good to keep my profile alive and a new 5-star review.
+Most of the time went on freelancing this month.
+I hope it's enough to pay the bills.
+After taxes I am afraid I am still under.

+I paid the Italian taxes for 2023 this month.
+Roughly 10k taxes for

 ## The cashflow